luismitoquero/luismitoquero.github.io/homeindex.md

 ---
-title: "Home"
+title: ""
 permalink: "/home/"
 layout: page
 ---

-this is a sentence
+This is a picture

-here is a picture
+“I have no idea where this will lead us, but I have a definite feeling it will be a place both wonderful and strange.” - Agent Cooper (Twin Peaks)